wjwilliams/Project_fmx/README.md

     left_join(., alsi_ind, by = "date")
 ```

-Now I want to read in the data of the interest rate and exchange rate
+The following cleans and wrangles the repo rate data that was obtained
+from the SARB so that is matches the datafame above.

 ``` r
 # Let's clean up the repo data a bit